 Admittedly, some of these new instructional technologies are simply variants, or even outright replications, of existing educational technologies.
 Coggle, for example, is hardly the first web-based mind-mapping tool, but it claims to add new collaborative sharing capabilities.
-Some replication is expected, because it’s well known in the startup world that the trick is not always being first to the market but being the product in the marketplace that catches on with users (think MySpace and Facebook).
+Some replication is expected, because it’s well known in the start-up world that the trick is not always being first to the market but being the product in the marketplace that catches on with users (think MySpace and Facebook).
 However, that strategy is no surefire path to success.
 Right now a slew of imitators are trying to move into Snapchat’s space, but so far the original is still number one with the user community.
-Still, while discovering some truly original utilities takes a bit of work, checking out newcomers to an old space may lead to a great new find with better options or performance (think screencasting utilities).
+Yet, while discovering some truly original utilities takes a bit of work, checking out newcomers to an old space may lead to a great find with better options or performance (think screencasting utilities).

 Hard to Keep Up

 For a better idea of the proliferation of web-based educational technology tools, refer to EdSurge’s year-end list of top tech tools for education.
-There are so many that they broke it up into two separate lists.
-Some of these may appear more suited to K-12 educators, but even those sites that use language designed to attract primary and secondary school educators may be failing to see how their technology could serve higher education.
+There are so many that they were broken up into two separate lists.
+Some of these may appear more suited to K–12 educators, but even those sites that use language designed to attract primary and secondary school educators may be failing to see how their technology could serve higher education.
 Take Remind101 for example.
 The site touts its advantages as a tool to help teachers safely text message with students and their parents.
 There is no mention of faculty connecting with their college students (and maybe even their helicopter parents).
 Yet at a teaching and learning conference I attended, a faculty member recommended Remind101 as a great technology to reach students with text messages rather than, or in addition to, email.